 Why ATP Is Called the Energy Currency of Cells

-ATP isn’t just another molecule — it’s the currency that powers life itself.
+ATP isn’t just another molecule — it is the currency that powers life itself.

 How Energy Is Released